mhammarstedt/mhammarstedt.github.io/_posts/2016-11-15-thoughts-on-exam-questions.markdown

  To allow comments on my blog posts I used something called Disqus.
 This is an easy way of allowing comments on your website, simply pasting a universal code into the html on the desired page.
 Though, in my case, I decided to put the code for Disqus in a separate document in _includes.
 This way, I gain full control over where I want to be able to use comments, and can therefore include Disqus on whatever page I want to.
+In this case, I actually chose to also include Disqus on my contact page to give visitors an alternative way of contacting me.
 I also added a ’comments’ variable in my YAML front matter for my blog posts.
 This allows me to choose on which posts I want to allow comments in a quick and easy way.
 Now I simply check in my specified html-layout if there is a page.comments variable, and if not -- no Disqus!
 So to make it short, I have used Disqus to implement comments, but still have full control over where I want to allow them.